 - Charitable Contributions: If you decide to clean out your child’s closet of toys, games and clothing, and then donate them to a “qualified organization” — and get a receipt — you can deduct that on your itemized taxes, up to a certain amount.
 Who knew your kids’ clutter could help put more cash in your pocket via a tax deduction?
 Again, you must submit an itemized tax return to qualify for this deduction.

-- The American Opportunity Credit: You can claim this tax credit for up to $2,500 for college-related expenses for your child if your household earns less than $180,000.
+- The American Opportunity Credit: You can claim this tax credit for up to $2,500 for college-related expenses for your child if your modified adjusted gross income (MAGI) is $80,000 or less ($160,000 or less for married filing jointly).

 - Earned Income Tax Credit: Families who earned less than a certain amount each year qualify for the Earned Income Tax Credit.
-Here is the IRS explanation of how that tax credit could affect your 2012 income tax return: Earned Income and adjusted gross income (AGI) must each be less than:
+Earned Income and adjusted gross income (AGI) must each be less than:

 If you liked this post, you may also like: